Chinese funeral rituals: History

-In 1956, Chairman Mao declared that deceased people should be cremated instead of being buried to retain the amount of arable land.
-Since then, much of the urban population have been cremated instead of being buried, in the rural areas, there would still be some resistance to the policy.
-Some had taken to hasten their deaths before the policy was introduced in their locations progressively, while officials faced resistance in their efforts to reclaim land by destroying cemeteries.
+In 1956, Mao Zedong declared that deceased people should be cremated instead of being buried to retain the amount of arable land.
+Since then, much of the urban population have been cremated instead of being buried.
+In the rural areas, there remained some resistance to the policy.
+Some hastened their own deaths before the policy was introduced in their locations.
+Officials faced resistance in their efforts to reclaim land by destroying cemeteries.
 A 2021 South China Morning Post article cited 12 instances of exhumations by officials of ground-buried bodies without family consent.
 According to the Chinese Ministry of Civil Affairs (MCA), of the 9.77 million deaths in 2014, 4.46 million, or 45.6%, were cremated.